alextbradley/alextbradley.github.io/_pages/CV.md

 Since 2020, I have organized seminars for the [Ice Dynamics and Paleoclimate Group](https://www.bas.ac.uk/team/science-teams/ice-and-past-climate/) at the British Antarctic Survey

 #### Peer Review
-I have reviewed manuscripts for _the Cryosphere_ and _Nature Climate Change_
+I have reviewed manuscripts for _the Cryosphere_, _Nature Climate Change_, _Geophysical Research Letters_, and _Nature Communications_.

-*This page was last updated on 7th Feb 2022*
+*This page was last updated on 26th Jan 2023*